Climb Global Solutions To Acquire Leading Ireland And UK IT Distributor, Datasolutions Holdings Limited

 Commenting on the acquisition, DataSolutions Managing Director Michael O'Hara stated:“Since DataSolutions' inception over 30 years ago, we have worked tirelessly to establish and maintain our best-in-market reputation for distribution and services.
-Climb's commitment to a focused line card and track record of rigorous brand evaluation aligns with the standard of quality our customers have come to expect.
-The future of DataSolutions is in excellent hands under the leadership of Dale Foster as it integrates into Climb's global platform.”
+Climb's commitment to a focused line card and track record of rigorous brand evaluation aligns with the standard of quality our customers have come to expect.”

-Additional information can be found in Climb's Current Report on Form 8-K to be filed with the Securities and Exchange Commission on October 10, 2023.
+Additional information can be found on Climb's Form 8-K filed with the Securities and Exchange Commission on October 5th, 2023.

 About DataSolutions

-DataSolutions is a leading value-added distributor of transformational IT solutions in Ireland and the UK since 1991.
+DataSolutions is a leading value-added distributor of transformational IT solutions in the UK and Ireland since 1991.
 Its vision is to identify, evaluate and source technologies which help resellers and their customers to build, secure, manage and access their hybrid and multi-cloud infrastructure.

 Investor Relations Contact